 The Access IPOs Mission

-To educate and empower retail IPO investors.
+To educate and empower retail IPO and pre-IPO investors.

 You’re probably not a super-wealthy Wall Street investor.
 Neither am I.